microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 git push --force// Pushes your changes to your forked branch.
 ```

-### Syncing with master
+### Syncing your branch with master

 It is strongly recommended that you rebase your branch onto (rather than merging with) master.

 ```
-git checkout master // Switches to master git pull upstream master // Syncs your local master with the latest version of master at the origin git checkout your-fancy-branch // Switches to your branch git rebase -i master // Tacks your commits onto the end of master.
+git checkout master // Switches to master git pull upstream master // Syncs your local master with the latest version of master at the origin git checkout your-fancy-branch // Switches back to your branch git rebase -i master // Tacks your commits onto the end of master.
 Force is necessary since rebase changes history.
 ```

 Resolve any conflicts in your editor.

-`git push upstream --force` // Pushes your changes to your forked branch.
-Include `upstream` if you have an open pull request, otherwise do not include it.
+`git push --force` // Pushes your changes to your forked branch.

 Creating _draft_ pull requests is often an easy way to keep track of your work without it being actively reviewed by others.